hennykf/A302_2019_Homework/Students/Kiana/RRLyrae Fitting Project/README.md

 `mag_col`: column with magnitude data

-`output_filepath`: name of output file with fit data.  `user_interface` creates a .csv file, so you should use that extension.
+`output_filepath`: name of output file with fit data.  `user_interface` will automatically create a .csv file, so do not include a file extension.

 `user_interface` uses the variable_star_eval function to plot 3 graphs of the data, and asks the user to determine whether the fit is good.
 If the fit is good, the user should enter "1", and if the fit is bad, they should enter "0".
 No other inputs are allowed.
-The function then creates a file with the time, magnitude, and phase light curve data, as well as a column with the binary indicator of goodness of fit, and a column listing the original source of the data.
-This is so it is easy to subset the data to all good fits, all poor fits, a specific dataset, etc.
+The function then creates two files, with the time, magnitude, and phase light curve data, and a column listing the original source of the data.
+All fits that are given a 1 value are compiled into a file whose name is by `output_filepath`, and whether it is the good or bad fit file.
+For example, in the example below, the two files created will be `example_file_goodfits.csv` and `example_file_badfits.csv`

 ```
 user_interface(('ZTF17aacnrhp.csv', 'ZTF18aavskho.csv', 'ZTF18abosdvm.csv'),
-               'jd', 'mag', 'example_file.csv')
+               'jd', 'mag', 'example_file')
 ```